How to buy the best heart rate monitor

-A heart rate monitor is a useful gadget if you're serious about fitness.
+A useful gadget if you're serious about fitness.

 Exercise more effectively